fpdavis/MTOvJoyFeeder/README.md

 * Added output for release mode
 * Improved vxBox ReleasevXboxJoysticks method
 * Fixed max value for in vXboxInterfaceWrap as it was 1 higher than it should have been causing the number to go negative on conversion to a Short

+* Added inversion option to physical joysticks an support in NormalizeRange(), normally the Y Axis will be inverted for XBox controllers
+* Added Ranges For X, Y, Z, RX, RY for controllers and virtual controllers for use by NormalizeRange()